DiffAttn: Diffusion-Based Drivers' Visual Attention Prediction with LLM-Enhanced Semantic Reasoning: Experiments

+\textbf{Ablation study on LLM-based semantic enhancement.} Table \ref{tab::ablation_LLM} reports results on the BDD-A and DADA-2000 datasets when the LLM layer is removed or replaced with the 28$^\text{th}$ layer of DeepSeek-R1-Distill-Qwen-1.5B \cite{guo2025deepseek}, following LLM4Seg \cite{llm4seg}.
+Removing the LLM layer consistently degrades performance, indicating that it provides essential semantic cues for accurate attention prediction while introducing only a small parameter overhead.
+In addition, loading pretrained weights from LLaMA or DeepSeek consistently improves performance, and using a frozen layer outperforms a trainable one.
+This suggests that the pretrained LLM’s ability to model long-range dependencies and capture rich global semantic representations that cannot be reliably fine-tuned from the limited, task-specific saliency data.
+Furthermore, despite from text to visual modality, LLaMA achieves slightly better results than DeepSeek variant, likely due to the rich, abstract semantic representations it encodes from large-scale text corpora, which provide high-level guidance for attention allocation in visual scenes.
 In Fig. \ref{fig::LLM_compare}, we present a qualitative comparison of saliency prediction results with different LLM options.
 Specifically, in Fig. \ref{fig::LLM_compare}(a), when the ego-vehicle is steering left and entering the main road, the proposed LLM-enhanced variant allocates attention not only to the distant point along the main road, which is primarily focused on by the non-enhanced variant or the CLIP-enhanced SalM$^2$ method, but also to the vehicles parked on the opposite roadside.
 Meanwhile, in Fig. \ref{fig::LLM_compare}(b), the LLM-enhanced variant attends strongly to the driving trajectory of the vehicle crossing ahead, while also noticing a road sign at the intersection to avoid potential conflicts or violations of traffic rules.
 These examples indicate that our proposed LLM-enhanced method could better comprehend traffic scenes and allocate more top-down attention to event-driven features that are critical for driving safety.
 In addition, as reported in \cite{salm2}, SalM$^2$ model requires square-shaped inputs due to constraints of CLIP model, whereas our proposed LLM-enhancement method is considerably more flexible with respect to input resolution.

 \textbf{Ablation study on denoising process.} To further investigate the refinement process of denoising, we visualize intermediate results in Fig. \ref{fig::denoise_step_sample}.
 As illustrated, our model converges rapidly within only a few steps, transitioning from random noise to dispersed but plausible clusters of attention, and ultimately forming a human-like attention distribution.